-1.3.6.
+1.4.6.
 Disable SELinux and PackageKit and check the umask Value setenforce 0

 1. You must disable SELinux for the Ambari setup to function.
-On each host in your cluster, in / etc/selinux/config This ensures that SELinux does not turn itself on after you reboot the machine .
+On each host in your cluster,

+To permanently disable SELinux set SELINUX=disabled in /etc/selinux/config This ensures that SELinux does not turn itself on after you reboot the machine.